Aeon2418/Aeon2418.github.io/README.md

 **7. Changes to This Privacy Policy**

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on our website.
+We will notify you of any changes by posting the new Privacy Policy on our website here.
 You are advised to review this Privacy Policy periodically for any changes.

 **8. Contact Us**